 Annual NC State Powwow

 Powwow culture within Native communities originated as an opportunity for tribal nations to unite and celebrate their respective identities and cultures.
-Often, this has been a way to provide visual representation to the beauty and resilience of Native peoples across the country.
-Further, it has also evolved into a way for Native nations/tribes to come together in order to unite and gain perspective on one another.
-While powwows evolve depending on region/location, it ultimately provides an opportunity for unity, representation, and fellowship.
+Often, this has been a way to provide a visual representation of the beauty and resilience of Native peoples across the country.

 Powwow FAQ